Welcome to Fur Trade Days

 Historic Downtown Walking Tour

 Make time to see the following characters from Chadron’s past who will be part of the walking tour: Mary Hayward Smith, Ben Loewenthal, Fannie O’Linn, C.F.
 Coffee, and possibly Red Jacket and Peter Nelson.
-The tour will be Thursday, July 10, 2014, 5 - 7 p.m., starting at 1st National Bank, 2nd and Main Street.
-Brochures will be available from committee members outside of the 1st National Bank.
-It is a self-guided tour.
-The characters will be interacting with the public and promoting the cemetery tours.
-Vintage ads from the Chadron Record will be posted in the windows of downtown businesses that were open back in the day.
+The tour will be Sunday, July 12, 1:30 p.m., starting at Blaine Hotel, 2nd and Bordeaux Street.
+The characters will be interacting with the public.

 Trading Stories: A Native American Film Festival